 October 1, 2018 – for consideration of the 2019 Award to be presented in the 257th ACS National Meeting (Orlando, FL)

-October 1, 2019 – for consideration of the 2020 Award to be presented in the 259th ACS National Meeting (Philadelphia, PA)
+October 1, 2019 – for consideration of the 2020 Award to be presented in the 259th ACS National Meeting (Philadelphia, PA) – CANCELLED.
+We hope to resume this award in 2020.

 October 1, 2020 – for consideration of the 2021 Award to be presented in the 261st ACS National Meeting (San Antonio, TX)